NOTE: Also check the many

 seminar proceedings are online.

-• Conflict Archive on the Internet (CAIN)-- An excellent collaborative multi-media database of resources relevant to teaching and research on the Northern Ireland conflict, at the
+• Conflict Archive on the Internet (CAIN)-- A collaborative multi-media database of resources relevant to teaching and research on the Northern Ireland conflict, at the University of

 • Country Reports on Terrorism-- U.S. Department of State yearly reports on terrorism around the world, submitted to the U.S. Congress.

 • Federation of American Scientists-- A policy organization whose Board of Sponsors includes over 55 American Nobel Laureates, FAS is engaged in analysis and advocacy in science, technology, and public policy for global security.
-Note the different programs, such as the Intelligence Resource Program and Weapons of Mass Destruction Resources.
+Note the different programs, such as the Intelligence Resource Program.
 FAS posts links to the excellent Congressional Research Service Reports on international security issues.

 for Peace-- Non-profit research and educational NGO whose mission is "to prevent war and alleviate the conditions that cause war" by specializing in "the diagnosis and resolution of conflicts associated with weak and failing states and on foreign policy responses."
 Many insightful publications are posted, including analytical